masx200/Gemini-CLI-UI/docs/tools/mcp-server.md

 ## Discovery Process Deep Dive

-When the Gemini CLI starts, it performs MCP server discovery through the following detailed process:
+When the qwen CLI starts, it performs MCP server discovery through the following detailed process:

 ### 1. Server Iteration and Connection